 where

 $\d_{n,\e}$ is a positive number, which is a threshold to eliminate `large' shocks causing bias to drift estimation.
 That is, the indicator $\I_{\{|\DX|\le \d_{n,\e}\}}$ plays a role of a filter to split increments with `large' and `small' magnitude of shocks; see Shimizu \cite{s06}, or Shimizu and Yoshida \cite{sy06} for the fundamental idea of those filters.
 It would be intuitively clear that if $\d_{n,\e}\to \infty$ then $\wh{\th}_{n,\e}^{LSE}$ and $\wh{\th}_{n,\e}$ can be asymptotically equivalent.
-However, it does make sense in practice that $\d_{n,\e}$ is relatively small number such that $\d_{n,\e}\to 0$ since it plays a role of a filter to cut `large' shocks.
-Below, we will show that $\wh{\th}_{n,\e}$ can be asymptotically equivalent to $\wh{\th}_{n,\e}^{LSE}$ even if $\d_{n,\e}\to 0$ by choosing the sequence $\d_{n,\e}$ carefully, and it has better finite-sample performance than that of $\wh{\th}_{n,\e}^{LSE}$ as well.
+However, we will show that the same thing holds true even if $\d_{n,\e}\to 0$ by choosing the sequence $\d_{n,\e}$ carefully.
+Moreover we can see in numerical study that $\wh{\th}_{n,\e}$ has much better finite-sample performance than that of $\wh{\th}_{n,\e}^{LSE}$.
 Furthermore, we will show the {\it mighty convergence} (the convergence of moments) for $\wh{u}_{n,\e}:=\e^{-1}(\wh{\th}_{n,\e} - \th_0)$, which is a stronger result than those in \cite{lss13}:

 as $\e\to 0$ and $n\to \infty$ for every continuous function $f$ of at most polynomial growth, where ${\cal L}_u$ is the asymptotic distribution of $\wh{u}_{n,\e}$.